danpalmer/danpalmer.me/posts/2015-04-04-first-thoughts-react-native.md

 ---
-date: '2015-04-04'
+date: "2015-04-04"
 layout: post
 redirect_from:
   - /2015/04/first-thoughts-react-native
 slug: first-thoughts-react-native
 title: First Thoughts on React Native
 ---

 [React Native](http://facebook.github.io/react-native/) was released this week.
-For those who aren't familiar with it, the short version is that React Native brings the React architecture to iOS, letting the developer write Javascript that runs asynchronously, off the main thread, to orchestrate *native* components.
+For those who aren't familiar with it, the short version is that React Native brings the React architecture to iOS, letting the developer write Javascript that runs asynchronously, off the main thread, to orchestrate _native_ components.

 I was looking forward to trying React Native, so with an hour or two spare on the train home, I ran through the first tutorial.